rll

 (started 2022 July 25)

-https://www.gutenberg.org/ebooks/23561
+eBook: https://www.gutenberg.org/ebooks/23561

 By Randall Garrett (1927-1987)

-Reading Notes: This story (and the Librivox summary below) while entertaining and a worthwhile read, seem loosely like a science fiction expression of Ayn Rand'ian romantic realism -- with the central characters as heroic individualists or ignorant villains who emphasize duty to your team and collectivist moral ideals.
+Reading Notes: This story (and the Librivox summary below) while entertaining and a worthwhile read, seems loosely like a science fiction expression of Ayn Rand'ian romantic realism -- with the central characters as heroic individualists or ignorant villains who emphasize duty to your team and collectivist moral ideals.

 Librivox Summary: